ericgitonga/utilities/mpeg-sorter/README.md

 The script will:
 1. Create `audio/` and `video/` subdirectories in the specified folder
 2. Analyze each file to determine its actual type
-3. Move files to the appropriate subdirectory
+3. Move files to the appropriate subdirectory using parallel processing
 4. Correct file extensions if they don't match the content
+5. Show real-time progress for large operations
-5. Print a summary of the operations performed
+6. Print a detailed summary with performance metrics
+7. Report statistics including processing speed (files per second)